baggiiiie/blog/src/posts/i-unmuted-you.md

 I'm not blaming or being condescending though.
 My experience has set me apart from the majority.
 Before I could find the balance, I had made myself basically incomprehensible.
 If anything, I blame myself for it, and for not realizing it or even indulging in it.

+And I unmuted you last night.
+I do not enjoy the extra step of typing.
+It amplifies everything and makes what could be a part of doom scrolling a conscious decision.
+I do not enjoy making that decision.
+It's unnecessary and achieves the opposite of normalizing your existence.
+I shot myself in the foot.
+So, before you become one of them, if you ever will, I unmuted you, letting you be.

 At the end of the day, you're just part of my life long journey.
 That dark period was painful but beautiful nonetheless.
 And getting to know you was all that, too.
-At the end of the day, I still think you're a friend.
-Or you could be a friend, 'cause we were never really friends, I guess.
-I care enough to mute and unmute, and enough to wanna know how are you doing, what's your plan, do you love your job, and what are we getting for our next dinner.
+At the end of the day, I still think you're a friend, or you could be a friend.
+We were never really friends, I guess.
+I value this experience enough to mute and unmute, and enough to wanna know how are you doing, what's your plan, do you love your job, and what are we getting for our next dinner.
 How you like your morning coffee remains unknown and I've grown to be fine with it.